PRECIOUS-Gold falls with equities before U.S. GDP data

 “We’ve seen recently a run of good U.S. data,” Standard Chartered analyst Daniel Smith said.
 “The risks are to the upside in the gold price.
 If you have an increase in risk appetite, you would have most metals moving up together, gold included.”

-World shares and commodities fell as lacklustre corporate earnings reports undermined investor confidence before the release of American growth data due out later on Friday.
+European share markets followed Asian stocks lower as lacklustre corporate earnings reports undermined investor confidence ahead of American growth data due later on Friday.

+The dollar was little changed versus a currency basket and the euro, with options market activity suggesting the single currency was likely to hold in a range versus the dollar.

 Bullion rallied steadily to an 11-month peak above $1,795 an ounce in early October, with the U.S. Federal Reserve’s latest programme of purchasing mortgage-backed debt fuelling investment in the metal.
 But momentum has stalled since then.